iterative/dvc.org/static/docs/commands-reference/move.md

  *  `-v, --verbose`         verbose

 ## Description
-DVC works by creating a stage file (the one ending with .dvc) with enough information to reproduce it and to prevent re-running the command we use a "cache" to store the outputs, if the dependencies haven't change and the command haven't change, we can look up for the cached output and just "check it out" to the working directory.
+DVC works by creating a **cache** file (ending with .dvc) with enough information to reproduce it on the remote DVC repository.
+The cache tracks incremental changes.
+If the dependencies haven't changed and the commands to create it on the remote repository haven't changed, we can look at the cached output and just check it out to the working directory.

-It only works with datasets.
+DVC move only works with datasets.
 It's not designed to handle dvc run outputs.

-let's imagine the following scenario: echo `"hello" > hello`
+let's imagine the following scenario:

+echo `"hello" > hello`

 `dvc add hello`

-The add command would create a **hello.dvc** file with the following content:
+The **add** command would create a **hello.dvc** file with the following content:

 ```json
 md5: 3a9a9ce3c80ac2a4c5156e1feaa341fb